Wildfires Limit Outdoor Travel and Activity Across the West

 After Sun Mountain Lodge evacuated its current guests, the resort called people with upcoming reservations to encourage them to book for later in the year and removed online availability until August 31.
 The complex is temporarily closed.

-In Montana, Maria Caputo, director of Lamplighter Cabin & Suites in the state capital Helena, said many guests have called to cancel their reservations this month because of the smoke.
+In Montana, Maria Caputo, manager of Lamplighter Cabin & Suites in the state capital Helena, said many guests have called to cancel their reservations this month because of the smoke.

 “We are honest with them,” Ms. Caputo said.
 “I don’t want people to come here and have unhealthy situations for their breathing or anything.”